 The myth of the “unmessed with” birth

 Some women believe the very false and dangerous belief that nothing can go wrong in a spontaneous “unmessed with” birth.
 I’m here to tell you that you can do everything “right” and still have a complication/ bad outcome.
-While doing everything “right” decreases the risks that various interventions introduce (such as induction, augmentation, laboring in bed, purple pushing, etc), it does not eliminate the “naturally occurring” complications that are sometimes just the luck of the draw.
+While doing everything “right” decreases the risks that various interventions or restrictions introduce (such as elective induction, artificial breaking of the water, prohibiting movement during labor, etc), it does not eliminate the “naturally occurring” complications that are sometimes just the luck of the draw.
 Here is one mom’s story of placental abruption at home.
 She survived, her baby girl Aquila did not.
 Her midwife was a CPM who had attended less than 150 births.
 Her midwife did not recognize the symptoms and they did not get to the hospital in time.

 I share Aquila’s story to illustrate how important is it to hire someone who has sufficient clinical knowledge and experience.
 In my opinion, the number one factor determining the safety and success of your VBAC is your care provider.
 It’s not enough for them just to be supportive of VBAC, they need to be familiar with the symptoms of uterine rupture and other serious complications so that they may facilitate a rapid hospital transfer.

 Because I share Aquila’s story, I’ve been accused of being anti-home birth and even anti-VBAC.
 That is no more true than I’m anti-hospital birth because of some of the hospital birth stories I have shared.
 I myself had a wonderful VBAC home birth, but that does erase the fact that there are risks and benefits to home birth and hospital birth.
 To ignore those is to deny yourself the information you need to give true informed consent and to make an informed decision.
 Only you can decide which set of risks and benefits you are willing to accept.